peaclab/PACT/README.md

 * Wrapper = SPICESolver_steady.py

 Steady-state grid temperature files are saved in ~/src folder as RC_steady.cir.csv.
-The steady-state block level temperatures will be printed in the terminal.
+The steady-state block-level temperatures will be printed in the terminal.

 ### SPICE_transient (.TRAN):